-Ask the students to solve the activity in LET'S CATCH UP given on page 64 of the main course book to imbibe interdisciplinary and digital literacy skills.
+Ask the students to solve the activity in LET'S CATCH UP given on page 70 of the main course book to imbibe Digital Literacy skill.

 Ensure that the scope of Teacher's Corner given at the end of the chapter has been covered.